 If you have federal student loans, here are a few strategies to consider depending on your repayment goals:

-If you want to pay less interest over the life of a loan: Go with a standard repayment plan.
+If you want to pay less interest over the life of your loan, opt for the standard repayment plan.
 This is the default repayment plan if you don’t select another repayment option.
 You’ll make equal monthly payments for 10 years and pay off your loans faster and with less interest than other federal repayment plans.

 Qualifying for a lower interest rate or shortening your loan terms could help you save money on your student loans.
 Calculate how much refinancing your loans with Laurel Road can save you with our student loan refinance calculator.